 £1,000 contribution available**

-To book an appointment or if you have any questions, please contact the Customer Service Team – Sales as soon as possible by calling 0300 100 0309
+If you have any questions, please contact the Customer Service Team – Sales as soon as possible

 For further details on Shared Ownership please visit myclarionhousing.com/sharedownership